 Compliance with the UK Corporate Governance Code

-The UK Corporate Governance Code, published by the Financial Reporting Council in 2014 (the Code), sets out standards of good practice in relation to Board leadership and effectiveness, remuneration, accountability and relations with shareholders.
-The Directors will continue to support high standards of Corporate Governance.
+The UK Corporate Governance Code (the Code) published by the Financial Reporting Council in 2014, as amended in 2016, sets out standards of good practice in relation to Board leadership and effectiveness, remuneration, accountability and relations with shareholders.
+The Directors support and will continue to support high standards of Corporate Governance.
 The Bank complied with the principles of the 2014 Code during the year.

 Role and Responsibilities of the Board

 The Board has collective responsibility for the long term success of the Bank.
 Its role is to provide leadership of the Bank within a framework of prudent and effective controls which enables risk to be assessed and managed.
 It sets the Bank’s values and standards and ensures that its obligations to its shareholders, customers and other stakeholders are understood and met.

 The Board sets the Bank’s strategy and approves plans presented by management for the achievement of the strategic objectives it has set.
 It determines the nature and extent of the principal risks it is willing to take in achieving its strategic objectives and is responsible for ensuring maintenance of sound risk management and internal control systems.